stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 The arena memory pattern fits nicely into automatic differentiation for MCMC as we will most commonly be calling gradients with data of the same size over and over again.

-Functions that use reverse mode autodiff are allowed to save what they need to the arena and then the objects saved here will be available during the reverse pass.
+Functions that use reverse mode autodiff are allowed to save what they need to the arena, and then the objects saved here will be available during the reverse pass.

 There is a utility for saving objects into the arena that do need their destructors called.
 This is discussed under @ref stan::math::make_chainable_ptr .